 Perfect example: EA (Electronic Arts).
 EA builds software games.
 It needed a way to track and control its video game builds.
 It developed a content-based application that manages all the information for each game, including details of the game, who it’s built for, what stage of the development process it’s at, who is on the list of beta testers and how is the testing is going, where the binaries for the software are located, and so on.
 The actual files - game binaries - are only one piece of the content that needs to be managed and secured, the rest of the content is managed via a structured (form) interface.

 The type of content management solution that EA built is what we call a content-centric business application, where people manage and collaborate on content within the context of business processes, as opposed to managing content in a separate traditional enterprise content management application.
 EA is just one example of an enterprise developing innovative content-centric applications.
-Other examples of such applications include invoicing, catalogs, case management and customer care.
+Other examples of such applications include invoicing, catalogs, Case Management Platform and customer care.